 - Highlight a contest: “Share your favorite flavor for a chance to win!👇”

-Leesa, for example, has two CTAs in their Instagram bio: one encouraging users to share and tag them in content, and the other driving users to click the link and learn more about their products.
+Leesa, for example, has two CTAs in its Instagram bio: one encouraging users to share and tag it in content and the other driving users to click the link and learn more about its products.

-No matter the CTA you use, there are a few best practices to always keep in mind:
+No matter the CTA you use, there are a few best practices to keep in mind: